javieraespinosa/NeubotTests/README.md

 ---- | ------------
 client_address |	User IP address (IPv4 or IPv6)
-client_country |	Country where the test was conducted client_provider |	Name of user’ internet provider connect_time |	Number of seconds elapsed between the reception of the first and last package (Round-Trip Time) download_speed |	Download speed (bytes/secs) neubot_version |	Neubot version used for this test
+client_country |	Country where the test was conducted lon | Longitud derived from client_address lat | Latitud derived from client_address client_provider |	Name of user’ internet provider mlabservername  | Name of the server used for conducting the experiment connect_time |	Number of seconds elapsed between the reception of the first and last package (Round-Trip Time) download_speed |	Download speed (bytes/secs) neubot_version |	Neubot version used for this test